xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Index.rst

   .. note:: More information on TLS may be found at http://www.openldap.org/doc/admin24/tls.html.

-- **Bind DN:** :abbr:`DN (Distinguished Name)` of the LDAP user you will use to connect to the LDAP server.
-The DN is composed of a series of :abbr:`RDN (Relative Distinguished Names)`'s which are the unique (or unique'ish) attributes at each level in the :abbr:`DIT (Directory Information Tree, a.k.a the naming-context)`.
+- **Bind DN:** :term:`DN` of the LDAP user you will use to connect to the LDAP server.
+The :term:`DN` is composed of a series of :abbr:`RDN (Relative Distinguished Names)`'s which are the unique (or unique'ish) attributes at each level in the :term:`DIT`.
 The following diagram illustrates building up the DN from the RDN's.

   .. figure:: ../Images/dit-dn-rdn.png
       :alt: DN is the sum of all RDNs